Skip to Main Content

 Bar programme reinforces the kitchen's geographical focus without becoming a gimmick.
 Around a dozen cocktails run parallel to a wine list that opens at £30 per bottle and ranges across a wide international spread.
 The Old Monk bread and butter pudding, a dessert built around a rum distilled in Uttar Pradesh since the 1950s, doubles as a drinks recommendation: the restaurant suggests adding an extra shot of the rum alongside the pudding, which is the kind of specific, considered pairing that gets passed between regular diners rather than appearing in formal recommendations.
 That detail reflects how the Gunpowder team thinks about the relationship between the food and drink programmes, which is not as separate lists but as part of a single experience structured around Indian ingredients and references.

-For context on where Gunpowder Soho sits in London's broader dining picture: the top tier of the city's restaurant scene — operations like CORE by Clare Smyth, The Ledbury, Ikoyi, The Clove Club, and Alain Ducasse at The Dorchester — operates at a different price point and with a different set of expectations around format and occasion.
+For context on where Gunpowder Soho sits in London's broader dining picture: the top tier of the city's restaurant scene, operations like CORE by Clare Smyth, The Ledbury, Ikoyi, The Clove Club, and Alain Ducasse at The Dorchester, operates at a different price point and with a different set of expectations around format and occasion.
 Gunpowder occupies a distinct position: a mid-market small-plates operation with clear culinary specificity, priced and paced for repeat visits rather than for annual-occasion dining.
 That positioning is a strength, not a compromise.

 Planning a Visit

-Gunpowder Soho is at 20 Greek Street, London W1D 4DU, in the heart of Soho.
+Gunpowder Soho is at 20 Greek Street, London W1D 4DU, United Kingdom, in Soho.
 Tottenham Court Road (Elizabeth and Northern lines) and Leicester Square (Northern and Piccadilly lines) are both within reasonable walking distance.
 The room's intimate proportions mean that tables at popular service times fill quickly, particularly Thursday through Saturday evenings, when Soho operates at its highest foot-traffic levels.
 Booking in advance is advisable for dinner; the format and price point make it a practical choice for a pre-theatre or mid-week meal as well as a weekend dinner destination.
 The wine list's £30 entry point gives the drinks side genuine flexibility across a range of budgets.

-For more on where Gunpowder fits within London's wider dining options, see our full London restaurants guide.
-If you're planning a broader trip, our London hotels guide, bars guide, wineries guide, and experiences guide cover the full picture.
 Further afield in the UK, Waterside Inn in Bray, Moor Hall in Aughton, L'Enclume in Cartmel, Gidleigh Park in Chagford, Hand and Flowers in Marlow, and Hide and Fox in Saltwood represent the range of what the UK dining scene offers at its upper registers.
 International reference points include Le Bernardin in New York City and Emeril's in New Orleans for readers planning transatlantic trips.

 Peers in This Market